ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * Should the, the CLA issue be a good place to continue the discussion?

 **Sam**
-* Yeah, Yeah.
-I'm just saying like a PR would be good to actually put the, like decide the actual wording.
+* Yeah, I'm just saying like a PR would be good to actually put the, like decide the actual wording.

 **Victor**
 * Okay.
-Okay.
 That sounds good.
 Yeah, I can do that.

 **Sam**
 * Great.
 Thanks.